AbdullahRefaey/Connected-Component-Clustering/README.md

 # Connected-Component-Clustering

-Hands-on practice with: 1.Clustering Algorithm.
+Using Python for: 1.Clustering Algorithm.
 2.Segmenting objects in binary images.
 3.Identifying and mapping specific signs in different images.

-1. Author:
-•	Abdullah Refaey

-2. Aim:
+1. Aim:
-•	Practice in Connected Component Clustering Algorithm.
+•	Connected Component Clustering Algorithm.
-•	Practice in Segmenting binary objects from background
+•	Segmenting binary objects from background

-3. Input:
+2. Input:
 •	Grayscale image with 8-adjacent pixels with graylevel = 255.
 •	Dark background with graylevel = 0.

-4. Output:
+3. Output:
 •	Grayscale image with different objects at different well-separated gray levels.

-5. Environment:
+4. Environment:
 •	Google Colab – Python3.

+By A Refaey.